AndyMc3000/ci-ms3-pool-club/README.md

 #### League Ranking & Points Calculations ####
 In order to complete the above requirements it is important to understand how the League ranking sytem works.
 When adding a Match Result to the CPC site, the below rules will determine how calculations should be made.

-1. A League Match consists of a series of games where the winner is the first to win three games ( a 'best of 5 games' format).
+1. A League Match consists of a series of games where the winner is the first Player to win three games ( a 'best of 5 games' format).
 1. The Rank of a Player in the League is determined by how many points they have accrued.
 Rank #1 is the Player with the most points, Rank #2 has the second most points, and so on.
-This ranking detemines how the League Table should be presented.
+This ranking detemines how the League Table should be presented on the site.
 1. When a Match is played, Players accrue points for winning games.
 Where;
   * Winning 0 games in a Match scores 1 point
   * Winning 1 game in a Match scores 2 points
   * Winning 2 games in a Match scores 3 points
   * Winning 3 games in a Match scores 4 points
 1. In addition to scoring points a Players statistics also include a Matches Won and Matches Lost record.
-1. When a Match is played, Players also increment their Matches Won or Matches Lost tally by 1.
+1. When a Match is played, a Players Matches Won or Matches Lost tally must be incremented by 1 (depending in whether they won or lost).
 Where;
   * Winning 0 games in a Match adds 1 to their Matches Lost tally
   * Winning 1 games in a Match adds 1 to their Matches Lost tally
   * Winning 2 games in a Match adds 1 to their Matches Lost tally